kuzmin-no/Fermax_Wi-Box_to_ADS/readme.md

 - https://web.archive.org/web/20211128173119/https://linuch.pl/blog/fermax-wayfi-wideodomofon-hack-czesc-3

 Additionally, it is possible to implement the following scenario:
-- When you arrive at the outdoor panel and press your apartment button.
+- You arrive at the outdoor panel and press your apartment button.
-- The composite video stream is captured by a composite USB capture device, such as `EasyCap`.
+- The composite video stream is captured by a composite USB capture device, for example `EasyCap`.
-- A script on a `Raspberry Pi` or another device performs facial recognition, comparing the captured image with a pre-trained model's database.
+- A script on `Raspberry Pi` or another device performs facial recognition, comparing the captured video/image with a pre-trained model's database.
-- If the person is recognized and authorized, the script communicates with the Wi-Box to automatically unlock the door.
+- If the person is recognized and authorized, the script communicates with the Wi-Box to automatically unlock the entrance door.

+The security aspect is not addressed in this description.
+However, it's possible for someone to gain entry by following another person through the entrance door.
+With the proposed implementation, you would have photo or video evidence and a log of entry attempts.